thehyve/transmart-core/transmart-batch/docs/data_formats/clinical.md

 - `SITE_ID` Only used as Category Code placeholders (max.
 1 per Filename).
 See [templates](templates.md) documentation.
 - `\` Only used for variables containing placeholders in their Category Code.
 See [templates](templates.md) documentation.
 - `OMIT` Used to indicate this variable should not be uploaded to tranSMART.
+- `PATIENT_VISIT` **Not yet implemented.** Integer variable used to link a subject's observations to a patient visit.

 Allowed values for Concept type:
 - `NUMERICAL` for numerical variables